 This is the spot where you sign your name.
 This tells the bank that you agree to paying the amount on the check.
 A check cannot be deposited by the recipient unless it has been signed.
 I recommend not signing it until the rest of the check is completed, and I do this for safety reasons.

-Once you have signed the check, you’re almost finished.
+Once you have signed the check with your signature on the signature line, you’re almost finished.

 Take the time to write the amount of the check, who it’s for, the date, and the check number into your checkbook.
 Writing your check information in your checkbook will help you keep track of your checks and your balance.

-Below are answers to common questions on how to fill out a check.
+Below are answers to common questions on how to fill out a check (writing a check FAQs).

 So, you probably still have more questions about how to fill out a check, and that makes sense.
 Here are answers to some of the most common questions about writing checks.